 - 1. Select Reporting Tools, Query, Query Manager. - 2.
-Click the Create New Query link on the Query Manager search page, or click the Search button and open an existing one. - 3.
-If you create a new query, click the Search button and click the Add Record link to select a record for the query.

-5. Select the Drilling URL option from the Expression Type list, and click the Free Form URL link.
+Select the Expressions tab, and click the Add Expression button. - 3.
+Select the Drilling URL option from the Expression Type list and click the Free Form URL link.

-The Define a Free Form Drilling URL page appears.
+Image: Define a Free Form Drilling URL page

-This is an example of the Define a Free Form Drilling URL page:
+This example illustrates the fields and controls on the Define a Free Form Drilling URL page.